Last updated Feb. 16, 2021.

 Several COVID-related programs were introduced this year to help small business owners.
 We outline the most important programs below.

 Canada Emergency Business Account Loan

 The Canada Emergency Business Account provides up to $60,000 in interest-free loans to small businesses.
 If you’re facing a decline in revenue right now, this loan will help you cover operating costs like rent or payroll.

 The best part is, the loan is interest-free until December 31st, 2022.
-And up to $10,000 of the loan could be forgiven if you repay it by then.
+And up to $20,000 of the loan could be forgiven if you repay it by then.
 Just note that the forgivable portion of the loan is taxable in the year it’s received.